markuta/bw-dump/README.md

 # BW-Dump

+**Updated 2**: This vulnerability was assigned `CVE-2023-38840`.

 **Updated**: A patch was released on GitHub pull request ([5813](https://github.com/bitwarden/clients/pull/5813)) which fixes the vulnerability.
 The affected versions are Bitwarden Desktop `2023.7.0` and below.

 ## Description
-A proof-of-concept tool that extracts the master password from a locked Bitwarden vault (must be unlocked at least once) from Windows systems, without requiring administrative privileges.
-Only Windows platforms have been tested.
+A proof-of-concept tool that extracts the master password from a locked Bitwarden vault (must be unlocked at least once) from Windows systems.
+It only works for the current session, meaning it will not work after a system reboot.
+Administrative privileges are NOT required.

 A blog was published and is available at: https://redmaple.tech/blogs/2023/extract-bitwarden-vault-passwords/